 Nick Williams is a partner whose practice focuses on banking and project finance, PPP, infrastructure development, secured lending and private equity.
 He has acted in numerous project finance, PPP, infrastructure and private equity transactions advising lenders, sponsors, equity investors, developers, operators, purchasers and various levels of government across multiple sectors, including infrastructure, energy and mining.
-He also has extensive experience in syndicated lending, having acted for lenders and borrowers on syndicated domestic and multi-jurisdictional financing transactions.
-He is recognised as a leading banking and project finance lawyer by, inter alia, The Lexpert/American Lawyer Guide to the 500 Leading Lawyers in Canada, IFLR 1000, The Best Lawyers in Canada, Chambers Global: The World's Leading Lawyers for Business and the Canadian Legal Lexpert Directory.
+He also has extensive experience in syndicated lending, having acted for lenders and borrowers on syndicated domestic and multijurisdictional financing transactions.
+He is recognised as a leading banking and project finance lawyer by, among others, Chambers Global: The World's Leading Lawyers for Business and Chambers Canada in Project Finance; Banking & Finance; Projects: PPP & Infrastructure; and Energy: Power; The Best Lawyers in Canada as Toronto Project Finance Law Lawyer of the Year 2012 and Public Finance Law Lawyer of the Year 2014 in.
+He was named in IFLR1000 (Project Finance); Expert Guides' Guide to the World's Leading Banking, Finance and Transactional Lawyers and Guide to the World's Leading Project Finance Lawyers; Who's Who Legal Canada: Project Finance; and the Lexpert special editions Canada's Leading Infrastructure Lawyers and Canada's Leading Energy Lawyers.
 He gained his LLB from the University of Western Ontario and was called to the Ontario Bar in 1989.

-155 Wellington Street West Toronto, ON M5V 3J7 Canada Tel: +1 416 863 0900 Fax: +1 416 863 0871 www.dwpv.com
+155 Wellington Street West Toronto, ON M5V 3J7 Canada

+Tel: +1 416 863 0900 Fax: +1 416 863 0871 www.dwpv.com